1fag/VSCO-Downloader/README.md

 ------ | ------------- | -----------
---getImages | -i | Downloads all of the user's images/videos --getJournal | -j | Downloads all of the images/videos in the user's journals and creates a directory for each journal --multiple | -m | Downloads multple user's images/videos --multipleJournal | -mj | Downloads multiple user's journals --all | -a | Downloads multiple users journals and images, will download journal if they have one
+--getImages | -i | Downloads all of the user's images/videos --getJournal | -j | Downloads all of the images/videos in the user's journals and creates a directory for each journal --multiple | -m | Downloads multiple user's images/videos --multipleJournal | -mj | Downloads multiple user's journals --all | -a | Downloads multiple users journals and images, will download journal if they have one